Tuqui77/Homelab/README.md

 - **ArgoCD** - GitOps management
 - **Immich** - Photo management
 - **Plex** - Media server
+    Problem: when using an HTTPRoute to access the service through the gateway, Plex detected the connection as remote access instead of local network traffic.
+This caused the streaming to require Plex Pass.
+    Solution: modified the Deployment to use hostNetwork, allowing Plex to see the real client IP and treat traffic as local.
+The downside is that the namespace has to be privileged to allow this.
 - **n8n** - Workflow automation
 - **Paperless-ngx** - Document management
 - **Homepage** - Dashboard